springernature/boomcatch/doc/mappers/README.md

 # Mappers

+Mappers are the third stage
+of the extension pipeline,
-Mappers are the third type of extension point, called after validators and filters but before forwarders.
+called after validators and filters but before forwarders.
 Their purpose is to transform beacon data